 There are two levels of criminal assault.
 Simple assault is a misdemeanor, or disorderly persons offense, which results in mild to moderate injury.
 Aggravated assault, which is a felony or indictable crime, is more serious because it results in severe and sometimes permanent injury.
 This same concept also applies to sexual assault, which has an aggravated form subject to enhanced penalties in the event of a conviction.

-Are Rape and Sexual Assault the Same Crime in New Jersey?
+What Constitutes Aggravated Sexual Assault in New Jersey?

 The crime of aggravated sexual assault is treated very seriously in New Jersey.
 Those who are convicted of this offense can be assessed expensive fines and lengthy prison sentences.

 But what makes an offense “aggravated” to begin with?